chakri68/job-crawler/README.md

 ### Alternative: GitHub Actions

-`.github/workflows/hourly.yml` runs hourly and commits the SQLite state back to the repo.
+`.github/workflows/hourly.yml` runs hourly and commits the SQLite state back to the repo — someone else's always-on box, technically free.
 Set the `DISCORD_WEBHOOK_URL` repo secret.
-Trade-offs to know:
+The catches, because there are a few:

 - **Use a private repo** — the committed `data/jobs.db` would otherwise publish your watch history (and bloats git history regardless).